lev-landau-official/cleo_cryptor/README.md

 - **Protection against tampering**.
 What's worse than stolen source code?
 Correct, it's stolen authorship.
 Not gonna happen though, modified files refuse to work.

 - **Password protection**.
 You heard it right!
 It is optional, but you can protect your CLEO scripts with a password.
-This means you can retrieve the source code of your script using your secret phrase.
-When a script is encrypted without a password, the source code is not retrievable.
+This means you can retrieve source code of your script using your secret phrase.
+When script encrypted without a password, source code is not retrievable.

 - **General file encryptor**.
-You can use this tool to encrypt files other than CLEO scripts, in which case a password is mandatory.
-Although keep in mind, this tool does not necessarily comply with "safety standards of cryptography," use at your own risk.
-Huge files are supported.
+Okay, I will say this... you can use this tool to encrypt files other than CLEO scripts, in which case password is mandatory.
+Although keep in mind, this tool does not necessarily comply with "safety standards of cryptography", use at your own risk.
+Huge files supported.

 - **Decryption**.
 Every other CLEO encryptor is broken and useless, trust me on this.
-This functionality allows you to break popular encryption algorithms (MogAika, FYP, blackjesus, etc.).
-Some scripts may not decrypt; show them to me!
-They will decrypt on the next release.
+This functionality allows you to break popular encryption algorithms (MogAika, FYP, blackjesus etc.).
+Some scripts may not decrypt, show them to me!
+Will decrypt on the next release.

 ## Usage

 - Place `decryptor.cleo` in the CLEO folder.
-This file is mandatory when running encrypted scripts; otherwise expect a crash.
+This file mandatory when running encrypted scripts; otherwise expect a crash.
 - Open `*.bat` files for further usage information.

 ##